AmishaP-03/WebpackStarter/README.md

 # Setting up Babel

-        npm install --save-dev babel-loader babel-core babel-preset-env
+1. Install required dependencies:

-Required dependencies:
+        npm install --save-dev babel-loader @babel/core @babel/preset-env

-1. babel-loader
+    - babel-loader -> Teaches babel how to work with webpack
-    - Teaches babel how to work with webpack
+    - @babel/core -> Facilitates taking in a code, parsing it and generating output files

-2. babel-core
+    - @babel/preset-env -> Ruleset for telling babel exactly what pieces of ES6 (and above) syntax to look for and how to convert them into ES5 code

-    - Facilitates taking in a code, parsing it and generating output files
+2. Create a .babelrc file to define presets

-3. babel-preset-env
+3. Add the babel loader configurations to the webpack.config.js file

-    - Ruleset for telling babel exactly what pieces of ES6 (and above) syntax to look for and how to convert them into ES5 code
+**Note: In Babel v7, babel-core was renamed to @babel.core while babel-preset-env was renamed to @babel/preset-env**